CiscoSecurity/tr-05-serverless-relay/aws/CommonErrors.md

   `"s3_bucket": "tr-template-relay-auk8ah9o15"`

-**NOTE.** Here is a simple code snippet in Python that generates random alphanumeric 10-character suffixes and might be helpful:
+**NOTE.** Here is a simple code snippet in Python that might be helpful for generating random alphanumeric 10-character suffixes:
 ```python
 import random
 import string